 Venues (if you have your date)

-Venues are overwhelmed at the moment with moving brides and grooms up to the the end of JUNE.
+Venues are overwhelmed at the moment with moving brides and grooms up to the the end of August.
 That has been (broadly) designated the essential cut off point.
-Those from June and even July are being contacted by some venues offering postponement also.
-August is seen more as a ‘safer’ period with registrars looking at July for resuming services.
+Those from beyond August are being contacted by some venues offering postponement also.
+October is seen more as a ‘safer’ period but even then I have couples moving from October.
 Even August couples are asking about contingency plans and are being offered new dates if they wish.
-Lancashire County Council has implied that there will be no ceremonies until October with it’s recent web site post (24th March).

 Venues (if you haven't got your date)

-Wedding venues are having to move a mass of couples to new dates – around 50,000 couples up to a year out and probably into 2022.
+Wedding venues are having to move a mass of couples to new dates.
+Most venues have ‘transfer teams’ or a point of contact to deal with postponements.
 Couples that have had to move are able to hold new dates until they can rearrange the registrars and then their key suppliers, such as myself.
 You should still be able to reserve a date.
-Dates are going extremely fast – for James Places (Falcon Manor, Eaves Hall, Mitton Hall, The Shireburn Arms) every Friday and Saturday have gone til the end of June 2021 and there are only two Fridays and Sundays in August (most likely gone when you read this!).
+Dates are going extremely fast – for James Places (Falcon Manor, Eaves Hall, Mitton Hall, The Shireburn Arms) every Friday and Saturday have gone til the end of summer 2021.
 If you have your dream venue in mind but have not yet booked you should contact them now to get a list of available dates and then move on to find your registrar or secure your church service.
-As above, you may be able to book online or, at least, register your intent by email.
+You may be able to book online or, at least, register your intent by email (see registrars section)

 Registrar services are unsure when they can resume marriage ceremonies.
-Some , Lancashire Council for example are citing “the last quarter or beyond” (updated 24th March).
-That implies any new marriages and postponements cannot go ahead until then.
+There is a look to the 4th July when the next phase of lockdown restrictions may be eased.
+Some , Lancashire Council for example are citing “until further notice”.
+This applies to Cheshire East, also.
+Merseyside (St Helen’s, Warrington) have said no wedding ceremonies until January.
 All are working with couples that have booked until then and looking at postponement dates.
 There has always been a debate as to who to book first; venue or registrar.
 In this scenario venues (those I know well but not necessarily all) will let you ‘hold’ a date and then give you time to book the registrar.

 This service is arguably under the most pressure at the moment.
 If you have your date you should have your registrar.
 If not you will have to log an application/email.call them asap.
 If you do not have your venue and are looking to book it soon, make sure you try and ready the latest advice from your local registrar.
 Most registrar services are by appointment only.
 However, Cheshire East are now offering a web based service to pay and book online due to time resources in dealing with postponements.